edervishaj/disentanglement-interpretability-recsys/README.md

 # Are Representation Disentanglement and Interpretability Linked in Recommendation Models?
 A Critical Review and Reproducibility Study

-This repository contains the code for reproducing the experiments of our work "Are Representation Disentanglement and Interpretability Linked in Recommendation Models?
-A Critical Review and Reproducibility Study".
+This repository contains the code for reproducing the experiments of the paper "Are Representation Disentanglement and Interpretability Linked in Recommendation Models?
+A Critical Review and Reproducibility Study" by Ervin Dervishaj, Tuukka Ruotsalo, Maria Maistro and Christina Lioma, accepted at ECIR 2025.

 ## How to use this repo